American Football Association (1977–1983): 1983

 It was the seventh and final year of the AFA.
-The United Football Teams of America league champion - Oklahoma City Drillers - joined the league but later announced that they would play the season as a travelling team before folding altogether after two weeks.
+The United Football Teams of America league champion – Oklahoma City Drillers – joined the league but later announced that they would play the season as a travelling team before folding altogether after two weeks.
+Among the Drillers' players was defensive lineman Toby Covel, an unemployed oil worker who remarked of his experience that "semi-pro means semi-pay" and, after the teams' closure, turned to his side job as a country musician, which would earn him fame under the name Toby Keith.
 The majority of the teams followed, and the league decided that division champions Carolina and San Antonio would meet in the final American Bowl.

 The Bulls knew before season's end that they would join the United States Football League as an expansion team for the 1984 season, where they played as the San Antonio Gunslingers (as the Jacksonville Bulls had already claimed rights to the "Bulls" name).